chrishart0/aws-cdk-sam-demo/README.md

-# Welcome to this example CDK project using sam to test Lambda locally!
+# Learn how to use SAM to test Lambda locally for a CDK project!

 This repo shows how to locally test a Lambda function created with AWS CDK using AWS SAM.